-If anyone has heard the ground hornbill calling to his mates in the African bush in the early mornings then you will know the sound of Africa and it is echoed in their fantastic evocative music.
+If anyone has heard the ground hornbill calling to his mates in the African bush in the early mornings then you will know the sound of Africa and it is echoed in their fantastic evocative notes.

 If anyone has watched an African woman hoeing in the field with a baby strapped tight to her back and the thud of her hoe is harmonised with the song she is singing while she toils, then this too is the resonance of Africa and is intrinsically lodged in their genetic memory.

 Contemporary African music is immense in every respect and is possibly the most dynamic and vibrant form of cultural expression on the continent.

 It is a huge industry with most countries supporting wonderful musicians who still use traditional African musical instruments but overlay them with contemporary rhythms and lyrics.
 This is a hugely exciting form of expression for modern day Africans and what they produce is loved and admired and danced to, the world over.
 African musicians represent the collective memory of their continent and their instruments reflect their history, their culture and their ancestry.